m0bilebtw/skills-tab-progress-bars/README.md

 - option to indent to match skill panel corners
 - adjustable bar height
 - showing for virtual levels
+- darkening skills at 99 to easily see skills that still need work
 - showing for goals set using the in-game XP menu
+- showing only for goals, hiding levels progress
 - showing only for the skill you are currently hovering over to reduce clutter

 Thanks to a **major** rewrite by https://github.com/Hydrox6, this plugin now uses Jagex Widgets instead of a Runelite